Venezuela Flag

 When you have chosen a property, inform your real estate agent and apply formally with a written document (informe de la documentacion).
 Require the real estate agent to be present to assist in the negotiation and closing of the deal, including the mode of payment.
 The real estate agent should mediate in all negotiations between you, and the seller of the property.

 It is best to negotiate with a seller through an "opcion a compra" or "option to buy", which legally "locks" both seller and buyer.
 The seller has to sell and you have to buy.
 It also "locks" the price.
-An "option a compra" usually requires a deposit of between 10% to 30% of the agreed selling price.
+An "option a compra" usually requires a deposit of between 10% and 30% of the agreed selling price.

 After the final document has been signed, it is notarized by the notary public, and the buyer is now the legal owner, and the title or deed is handed over by the seller.